alfredodeza/azure-rest-api-token/README.md

 You'll need the following:

 1. An Azure subscription ID [find it here](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade) or [follow this guide](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id)
 1. A Service Principal with the following details the AppID, password, and tenant information.
 Create one with: `az ad sp create-for-rbac -n "REST API Service Principal"` and assign the IAM role for the subscription.
-Alternatively set the proper role access:
+Alternatively set the proper role access using the following command (use a real subscription id and replace it):

 ```
-az ad sp create-for-rbac --name "CICD" --role contributor --scopes /subscriptions/$AZURE_SUBSCRIPTION_ID_DEMOS --sdk-auth
+az ad sp create-for-rbac --name "CICD" --role contributor --scopes /subscriptions/$AZURE_SUBSCRIPTION_ID --sdk-auth
 ```

 ## Setting Up